-- Selects and reviews the qualifications, performance and independence of the independent registered public accounting firm - Reviews reports of independent and internal auditors - Reviews and pre-approves the scope and cost of all services (including non-audit services) provided by the independent registered public accounting firm - Monitors the effectiveness of the audit process and financial reporting - Reviews the adequacy of financial and operating controls - Monitors the corporate compliance program - Evaluates the effectiveness of the Audit Committee - Approves the salary and other compensation for the CEO - Reviews salaries and other compensation for executive officers other than the CEO - Approves and administers VAALCO's incentive compensation and equity-based plans - Prepares the annual report on executive compensation - Evaluates the effectiveness of the Compensation Committee - Authority to retain a compensation consultant - Reviews VAALCO's corporate governance principles and practices and recommends changes as appropriate - Evaluates the effectiveness of the Board and its committees and recommends changes to improve Board, Board committee and individual director effectiveness - Assesses the size and composition of the Board - Identifies and recommends prospective director nominees - Periodically reviews and recommends changes as appropriate in the certificate of incorporation, Bylaws and other Board-adopted governance provisions

-- Audit Committee Financial Expert as determined by the Board under SEC regulations.
-(2) - The Nominating and Corporate Governance Committee recommended the nominees described in the annual proxy statement for election at the 2015 Annual Meeting.
-(3)
+- Reviews the adequacy of financial and operating controls - Monitors the corporate compliance program - Evaluates the effectiveness of the Audit Committee - Approves the salary and other compensation for the CEO - Reviews salaries and other compensation for executive officers other than the CEO - Approves and administers VAALCO's incentive compensation and equitybased plans - Prepares the annual report on executive compensation - Evaluates the effectiveness of the Compensation Committee - Authority to retain a compensation consultant - Reviews VAALCO's corporate governance principles and practices and recommends changes as appropriate - Evaluates the effectiveness of the Board and its committees and recommends changes to improve Board, Board committee and individual director effectiveness - Assesses the size and composition of the Board - Identifies and recommends prospective director nominees - Periodically reviews and recommends changes as appropriate in the Amended and Restated Certificate of Incorporation, Bylaws and other Board-adopted governance provisions - (1) The Board has determined that all current Audit Committee members are (i) independent, as defined in Section 10A of the Exchange Act, (ii) independent under the standards set forth by the NYSE and (iii) financially literate. - (2) Audit Committee Financial Expert as determined by the Board under SEC regulations. - (3) The Nominating and Corporate Governance Committee recommended the nominees described in the annual proxy statement for election at the 2015 Annual Meeting.